deivid-rodriguez/byebug/GUIDE.md

 * **-h | --help**.
 It causes `byebug` to print some basic help and exit
 * **-v | --version**.
 It causes `byebug` to print its version number and exit.
-* **-A | --annotate <level>**.
-Set gdb-style annotation `level`, a number.
-Additional information is output automatically when program state is changed.
-This can be used by front-ends such as GNU Emacs to post this updated information without having to poll for it.
 * **-d | --debug**.
 Set `$DEBUG` to `true`.
 Compatible with Ruby's.
 * **-I | --include <path>**.
 Add `path` to load path. `path` can be a single path ar a colon separated path list.